How can i increase my estrogen naturally

 Can You Boost Estrogen Naturally?

-Estrogen, often called oestrogen, is a key hormone that influences almost every part of a woman's body, from our reproductive functions, mood and brain health to our bones and heart.
+Estrogen, often called oestrogen, is a key hormone that influences almost every part of a woman’s body, from our reproductive functions, mood and brain health to our bones and heart.
+Estrogen is produced through a complex process in the human body, where various glands and organs help the body create this essential hormone, which is crucial for maintaining hormonal balance and overall well-being.
 The levels of estrogen naturally fluctuate and can vary from day to day, especially throughout the menstrual cycle.

 During perimenopause, these fluctuations become more pronounced and eventually, estrogen levels decline, leading to symptoms like hot flushes, mood swings, and sleep disturbances.
+These changes can significantly affect estrogen levels in a woman's body, impacting her health and quality of life.
 By the time we reach postmenopause, estrogen levels are significantly lower, which can affect long-term health.
 So, what can we do to boost estrogen naturally?

 1. Phytoestrogens: